 Q: Should I feed wet food at every meal?

 Dr. Donna Waltz: No matter what you feed your cat, make sure it's complete and balanced.
 Cats who eat more canned food drink less water and cats who eat more dry food drink more water.
 Any combination of canned and dry food can be nutritionally sound as long as fresh water is available.

 Q: If my cat doesn't eat an entire can in one sitting, how long is it safe to leave out?

 Dr. Donna Waltz: Since the canning process is the preservation method, opening a can starts the clock on the food spoiling.
 If a cat doesn't eat her portion within an hour, it should be securely covered and refrigerated up to four days, and then whatever is not consumed during that time should be discarded.
 Stale food may cause aversions to food, making cats not want to try it again.

 Q: If I refrigerate it, my cat sometimes will not eat it during the second feeding.
 Would she eat it if I stored it in a different container?

-Dr. Leslie: Try using a can-size specific lid to prevent drying.
+Dr. Donna Waltz: Try using a can-size specific lid to prevent drying.
 A better option might be to purchase a smaller size can that your cat can eat in one feeding, eliminating leftovers altogether.